zchee/neovim-wiki/Building-Neovim.md

     pip install neovim
     make test

-A simple way to install Python and Python packages without requiring root is to use [pyenv](https://github.com/yyuu/pyenv)
+A simple way to install Python and Python packages without requiring root is to use [pyenv](https://github.com/yyuu/pyenv).
+Using `pip --user` is another alternative.

 ## Unit tests